 Life poses a number of risks to our electronics.
-From beckoning toilet bowls and sticky-fingered children to dust, dirt, and unpredictable weather, the threats to our gadgets are hiding around every corner.
+From beckoning pavements and sticky-fingered children to dust, dirt, and unpredictable weather, the threats to our gadgets are hiding around every corner.
 And of course there’s the danger we take with us everywhere: our own clumsiness.

 Our smartphones are by our side or in our hands no matter what the occasion or destination, so they’re often in the firing line.
-They contend with scratches and scrapes, tumbling to the ground, rain, and the soul-eroding plunk that follows being dropped into a toilet.
+They contend with scratches, scrapes, and knocks on the regular, not to mention the soul-eroding plunk that follows being dropped into a toilet.

-Replacing a recent iPhone model can easily cost over $1000, and even a simple screen repair can set you back hundreds of dollars.
-Beyond the expense, our phones hold some of our most memorable moments, memories you really don’t want to lose.
+Replacing the latest iPhone can easily cost over $1000, and even a simple screen repair can set you back hundreds of dollars.
+Bigger issues cost even more, and beyond the expense, our phones hold some of our most memorable moments, memories you really don’t want to lose.

 Depending on where in the world you find yourself when you need to replace it, buying an iPhone in another country can also be a huge headache.

 It all sounds like something you’d rather try and avoid, right?
 That’s why we’ve pulled together our top picks for the toughest iPhone cases on the market, so you can protect your phone through all of life’s misfortunes.